 Editorial: EU regulations put AI startups at risk of being left behind

 Regulations are important, but they must not stifle innovation and creativity.
-The EU has made a name for itself with regulations which run from the sensible to the completely absurd.
-Here in the UK, it’s been a topic of much debate over the past year ahead of the decision to leave the bloc.
+The EU has made a name for itself with regulations which run from sensible to absurd.
+Here in the UK, it’s been a topic of much debate over the past year following the decision to leave the bloc.

-The ability to “cut the red tape” has been met with both excitement and concern, and for good reason.
+The ability to 'cut red-tape' has been met with both excitement and concern, and for good reason.
 Many regulations work to protect things like our health, privacy, and living standards.
-On an issue-by-issue basis, some of these regulations are worth restricting the economy for.
-Others, meanwhile, could be loosened or scrapped for economic benefits.
+Some of these regulations are worth restricting the economy for, while others could be loosened or scrapped for economic benefits.

 ‘Simply out of touch’

-Few debate the need for copyright reform, but many of the EU’s proposals for it are simply out-of-touch.
+Few debate the need for data protection and copyright reform, but many of the EU’s proposals for it are simply out-of-touch.